Thrift Shop: Parodies

 The children's show Sesame Street makes a parody of "Thrift Shop" in which Macklemore appeared playing the character "Mucklemore", shows Oscar the Grouch and his other Grouches the proper way to recycle their trash.

 In 2013, KIDZ BOP covered the song as part of their 24th album.
 The cover changes many of the original lyrics in order to make it appropriate for children to listen to.

 A parody was part of a Pessach Shop Passover Jam, done for the Jewish holiday of Passover by the a cappella group Six13.

 The American comedy artist Rucka Rucka Ali parodied the song twice in his album Black Man of Steal.
 One of his parodies is titled "I'm Obama", the other, "I'm Osama".

 Verizon Wireless parodied the song in a 2016 holiday promotion, this time in a laundromat.

 American parody web show "The Hillywood Show" samples the music in its parody of British TV show Sherlock, as well as reenacting some scenes from the music video.

 Media

 The song was also used in the trailers for the films Pain & Gain, The Internship and Tammy.

 "Weird Al" Yankovic recorded a cover version of "Thrift Shop" as part of his polka medley "NOW That's What I Call Polka!" for his 2014 album Mandatory Fun.

 In 2018, a slightly modified version of the original song was also used for Suncorp advertisements featuring their mascot, Sunny.

+A censored version of the song is featured in the video game Just Dance 2026 Edition.
+The map is fittingly set in a thrift store with the coach being a character named Dr. Vintz, who bears a resemblance to Macklemore from the original music video.